-Today, in the first instalment of my Brighton and Hove neighbourhood guide series, we’re getting to know London Road, an overlooked area of Brighton no one thinks to visit, but should.
+Today, in the first instalment of my Brighton and Hove neighbourhood guide series, we’re exploring London Road, an overlooked area of Brighton no one thinks to visit, but should.

 It isn’t as well-known outside the city as other neighbourhoods are like Hove and Seven Dials, but its distinct personality makes it well worth exploring.

-It’s unique for its big student community, the largest concentration of charity shops in any of the Brighton neighbourhoods, and a covered outdoor market promising a global feast under one roof.
+It’s unique for its student community, the largest concentration of charity shops in any Brighton neighbourhood, and a covered outdoor market promising a global feast under one roof.

 London Road, Brighton: A Neighbourhood Guide